quynhchristinavu/pquynhvu.github.io/content/home/myresearch.md

 * Statistical inference in non-traditional settings (e.g., UQ in non-i.i.d. settings, sensitivity of posterior inference subject to data perturbation, assumption-free prediction, etc.)

-* Bayesian machine learning
+* Bayesian machine learning.

 I'm also open to learning more about

 * Hierarchical, mixture and graphical models.

-* Optimal transport and statistical inference
+* Optimal transport and statistical inference.

-* Combinatorial optimization
+* Combinatorial optimization.

-* Non-parametric and distribution free statistics
+* Non-parametric and distribution-free statistics.

 ###### See all publications and ongoing research projects [here](./publications/).